Twonki/Chesskell/README.md

 For the installation you need to have symlinks configured for your cabal.
 After that, you can invoke the game from anywhere on your machine.

 If you're using windows, I highly recommend to change that.

+**Important: Use the new-command**-Syntax - otherwise it doesn't work at all.

 ## Structure

 The file *Game.hs* contains the toplevel entrypoint for playing the game and checking all it`s features.

 The file *AllTests.hs* contains the toplevel entrypoint for running all tests at once.

 The folder *Tests* contain all tests, usually grouped by their functionality (not their src-file!).
 The tests are written with HUnit and there is an additional *TestSuite.hs* which simply puts all required visibilites in one import and enriches some helper functions.

 The folder *src*:

 * *Figures*: Contains the datatypes and some very basic operations on these datatypes.
 * *CoreMovement*: Contains simple, board-unaware movements.
 The results of these movements will be later filtered.
 * *Movement*: Contains advanced, board-aware movements.
 Also in this file is the *allMoves* Method and the *check* + *checkMate*
 * *Metrics*: Contains different metrics to measure the value of a board
 * *AI*(ToBeDone): Contains the alpha-beta pruning